Sections Of This Article:

 Some of the changes due to engineering developments led to big shifts in the watch industry, such as the quartz crisis which resulted in further polarization between fine watchmaking and the design of ordinary practical watches.

-Practical developments such as waterproof dive watches (such as the Rolex Submariner below), increased legibility for driving and aviation, luminosity for use at night, watches designed to function in space, tough watches for sports, have also had significant effects on the design and aesthetics of other watches.
+Practical developments such as waterproof dive watches (such as the Rolex Submariner below), increased legibility for driving and aviation, luminosity for use at night, watches designed to function in space, and tough watches for sports, have also had significant effects on the design and aesthetics of other watches.

 New materials and processes can inspire watchmakers to think differently and consider novel options that these innovative substances make possible.
 I’ll look at some examples of materials inspiring watchmakers, in the next section.